WebAssembly/profiles/proposals/profiles/Overview.md

 ```
     instr ::= ...
 [T]        |  memory.atomic.notify memarg
-[T]        |  memory.atomicwatnn memarg
+[T]        |  memory.atomic.wait memarg
 [T]        |  inn.atomic.load memarg
 [T]        |  inn.atomic.store memarg
       ... (and so on)
 ```

-A rule may be annotated by multiple markers, which e.g. might be the case if a construct is in the intersection of multiple features, and is omitted if either of the features is.
+A rule may be annotated by multiple markers, which e.g. might be the case if a construct is in the intersection of multiple features.
+The rule is then omitted if either of the features is.

-For example, imagine there was an instruction `v128.atomic.load` – it would have to be marked `[T V]`.
+*Example:* Imagine there was an instruction `v128.atomic.load` – it would have to be marked `[T V]`.

 ### Rule Annotations